 Congratulations!
 Now you are armed with information about all possible monetization models for mobile applications.
 With this info, you can understand what app monetization model would fit the best for your mobile application and make it successful.

-If you need any help to make a choice concerning app monetization model or any other question about creating high-quality mobile application contact us for free 60 minute Skype consultation.
+If you need any help to make a choice concerning the app monetization model or any other question about creating a high-quality mobile application, contact us for a free 60-minute Skype consultation.